-Panirendawa forest reserve is a dry monsoon forest that belongs to the DS division of Madampe in Puttalam district consisting an area of 359ha.
+Panirendawa forest reserve is a dry monsoon forest that is under the Divisional Secretariat of Madampe in Puttalam district consisting an area of 359ha.
 This forest reserve contains dry zone perennial trees and regenerative vegetation.
 At the same time, these dry zone forest patches are habitats for reptiles, mammals and bird species.

 Panirendawa forest reserve is also known for its geological and archaeological importance.
 There are several iron deposits within the reserve and these are believed to have been utilised by Sri Lanka’s ancient kings to construct their kingdoms.
 The forest reserve was also surrounded by several houses with gardens which were adjacent to a Teak (Tectona grandis) plantation.